 Important: The component triggers in a Trigger Group must be existing, saved triggers.
 You cannot create new triggers inline within the Trigger Group configuration — create them separately first.

-Limitations
+Limitations and Workarounds

-Single Page Load Only
+Single Page Load Scope

 Trigger Groups reset on every new page load.
 If the user views pricing on one page and fills the form on a different page, the group won't fire because each page has its own trigger evaluation lifecycle.
 This is the most significant limitation of Trigger Groups.